America's Frontline Doctors: SpeakWithAnMD

 America's Frontline Doctors is affiliated with SpeakWithAnMD, a telehealth website run by conspiracy theorist Jerome Corsi.
-It primarily distributes drugs that have been claimed by right-wing figures to be therapeutics for COVID-19.
+It primarily distributes drugs that have been claimed by right-wing figures to be therapeutics for COVID-19, such as ivermectin.
 When referred via the AFLDS website, the site charges US$90 for a doctor consultation with an "AFLDS-trained" physician, which is provided by Encore Telemedicine.
 Orders are then fulfilled via the online pharmacy Ravkoo, which is charged on top of the consulting fee and can vary.

 Hundreds of customers and donors accused the organization of charging fees for ivermectin prescriptions and consultations but failing to deliver, as well as referring customers to online pharmacies that charged excessive prices for the common anti-parasitic drug, which has also not been approved by the FDA or other regulators as a therapeutic for COVID-19.

 In September 2021, based on data leaked from an anonymous breach of Cadence Health and Ravkoo, The Intercept estimated that AFLDS and its partners had made $6.7 million in revenue from these consultations between July 16 and September 12, 2021.

-2022 lawsuit
+Litigation

 On November 4, 2022, AFLDS filed a lawsuit against Gold, accusing her of misappropriation of funds to buy and rent property for herself, purchase vehicles for personal use, fund a housekeeper and a personal security detail, and other unspecified personal expenses.
 The lawsuit also accused her of tortious interference, claiming that she was attempting to "take back control of AFLDS and restore herself into a leadership role with the organization".

+In February 2023, AFLDS and a Henderson, Nevada-based doctor were sued for wrongful death, following the death of a patient who had been prescribed hydroxychloroquine based on the influence of AFLDS advocacy.